Special Educational Needs & Disabilities

 Lincolnshire Young Voices (LYV) represent the views of CYP with SENDLYV have supported such developments as:

-• Improving accessibility of toilets in Lincolnshire
+• Improving accessibility of toilets in Lincolnshire.

-• Improving accessibility of local transport providers
+• Improving accessibility of local transport providers.

-• Helping organisations know how SEND friendly they are
+• Helping organisations know how SEND friendly they are.

-• Helping make Lincolnshire’s Local Offer the best it can be
+• Helping make Lincolnshire’s Local Offer the best it can be.

-• Helping the people of Lincolnshire know what LYV do and how they can get involved
+• Helping the people of Lincolnshire know what LYV do and how they can get involved.

-• Launching ‘A Rough Guide to Not Putting Your Foot in It’: online training for the CYP with SEND workforce.
+• Launching ‘A Rough Guide to Not Putting Your Foot in It’: online training for the CYP SEND workforce.
 Now a nationally recognised guide, LYV won an award for this inspirational training.

 Lincolnshire Schools and Colleges are actively involved in shaping future support for CYP with SEND.
 Regular meetings and surveys with SENCo and SEND Leads have enabled the local authority to respond to the challenges identified by education providers in supporting, for example, CYP with challenging behaviours, or those with medical needs.